Syslog

 /etc/axorouter/user-config/tls-key.pem

 ).
 The key and the certificate must be in PEM format.
-You must manually copy these files to their place on the AxoRouter host, currently you can’t distribute them from Axoflow Console.- CA certificate path: The CA certificate that AxoRouter uses to authenticate the clients.
+You must manually copy these files to their place on the AxoRouter host, currently you can’t distribute them from Axoflow Console.
+The recommended path for certificates is anywhere under/etc/axorouter/user-config/

 - Server certificate path: The certificate that AxoRouter shows to the clients.